AlbertRtk/albertrtk.github.io/_posts/blog/2020-09-26-Writing-own-function-for-simple-linear-regression.md

 summary_stats = {'Slope': slope, 'Intercept': intercept, 'R-squared': r_squared}
 ```

-Let's put evething to Pandas DataFrame, so it is easier to compare the results.
+Let's put everything  to Pandas DataFrame, so it is easier to compare the results.

 ```python